 Each summer, Yale Divinity School offers opportunities for language study in a 6-week intensive format.
 Each course is fully comparable in scope and intent with two semesters of language work taken during a regular academic year and earns six hours of credit.
 Typically, instruction is offered in Elementary Biblical Hebrew, Elementary New Testament Greek, and Introductory Latin.
 Courses are designed specifically to equip students for entry into an intermediate level language course the following fall and/or for taking exams associated with their ordination.

-Courses are graded on the Divinity School letter grade system (H, HP, LP) but students may request to be graded on the Credit/No Credit scale by submitting the Change in Grade Mode form by the stated deadline.
-Tuition will be billed through YalePay, Yale’s tuition billing and payment platform.
+Courses are graded on the Divinity School letter grade system (H, HP, LP) but students may request to be graded on the Credit/No Credit scale by submitting the Grade Mode Change Request form by the stated deadline.
+Tuition will be billed through YalePay (link is external), Yale’s tuition billing and payment platform.

 Format: all courses will be offered in a fully remote format.